desktop/desktop/docs/technical/the-great-stores-migration.md

 Some ideas:

- - a `preferences` hash containing settings that the user controls
+ - a `preferences` hash containing settings that the user manages

 ```ts
 {